karlkeefer/pngr/README.md

 ## Rebuilding your dev environment
 Maybe your postgres went sideways from a wonky migration and you don't want to muck with fixing it.

-`sudo docker-compose down -v && sudo docker-compose up --build --force-recreate`
+`docker-compose down -v && docker-compose up --build --force-recreate`

 ## Deploying to Production
 *Warning: Run in production at your own risk - this code is not security hardened!*